 We avoided walking on one of the smokey weekends.
 However the following week was the first rain of the month.
 Suddenly the air was clear again!
 So, of course we decided to ignore the rain and go for a walk somewhere where it didn’t matter if we couldn’t see the view.

-I found a possible trail in the Lynn Valley, out to Kennedy Falls.
+I found this trail out to Big Cypress and Kennedy Falls.
 We thought it might be rainy, but I didn’t expect it to look like an epic haunted wood!
 The mist was back-lit by the sun and somehow it made the trees resemble some sort of horror movie.
 I love how creepy it looked.

 The first part of the walk is very easy to follow along the Big Cedar trail.
 There are wide, easy to follow walkways with quite a few mountain bikers zooming along.
 A couple of times you need to clamber over stepping stones to cross rivers.
 One section was slightly steeper, but luckily there were strong roots and some rope, that made an excellent ladder.